Too many sellers have similar problems:

 - Acceptance probability: Big ideas don't matter if the buyer won't play along.
-If you're thinking of inviting them to, say, an all-expenses paid conference in another state, you should be close to positive that the invitation will be received warmly.
+If you're thinking of inviting them to, say, an all-expenses paid conference in another state, you should be fairly positive the invitation will be received warmly.

 - Timing: How long will it take to execute the Big Play?

-- Payoff amount: What is the possible payoff in terms of revenue, margin, loyalty, or ROI?
+- Payoff amount: What’s the possible payoff in terms of revenue, margin, loyalty, or ROI?

-- Payoff likelihood: What are the chances that if you execute the Big Play it will generate the desired result?
+- Payoff likelihood: What are the chances that the Big Play will generate the desired result?

 - Opportunity cost: What are the chances that other Big Plays at this or another account are more attractive than this one?

 Big Plays should be employed when pursuit intensity is high and the value of winning the sale is significant.
 If the opportunity meets these criteria, then a Big Play may be just what you need to put yourself and your company over the top to win the deal.

 Not every Big Play is created equal.
 While every kind of Big Play requires some sort of investment, the type and level of that investment vary.

 The first step in creating a Big Play is to define the goal you're trying to achieve.
 It could be that you need to:

 - Strengthen your relationship with the key buyers